It’s OK to come to Wharton and not know what you want to do.

 Comprehensive Career Services

 Penn is home to of one of the best career services offices in the country, and all Wharton undergraduates have access to their extensive resources.
-Through one-on-one advising, Career Discovery Seminars, alumni panels, career fairs, and externship programs, Career Services helps our students explore their options and seek out the careers that are best for them – from financial services or brand management to entertainment or academia.
+Through one-on-one advising, industry workshops and panels, and career fairs, Career Services helps our students explore their options and seek out the careers that are best for them – from financial services or brand management to entertainment or academia.

 Below is just a sampling of the resources available to you as a Wharton undergraduate.
 For an extensive list of services offered to our students, visit the Career Services website.

-From counseling to graduate and professional school advisors, assistance is available via appointment or walk-in.
+From career counseling to graduate and professional school advisors, assistance is available via appointment, same-day advising or peer career advisor pop-ins.
 You can discuss career-related concerns or seek help with graduate school applications.

 Throughout the year, Career Services organizes many panels and workshops to help you learn about various careers.
-Hundreds of employers also visit campus each year to hold information sessions to help you learn more about opportunities with their organizations.
+Many employers also hold information sessions to help you learn more about opportunities with their organizations.

-Career Services organizes a variety of career fairs each year including Career Link (opportunities in business), the Policy and Government Career Fair, the International Opportunities Fair, the annual Spring Career Fair, and more.
-Students are also welcome to attend several off-campus career fairs, including the All Ivy Environmental and Sustainable Development Career Fair.
+Career Services organizes a variety of career fairs each year including Career Link and the Spring Career Fair, both with opportunities across several industries, the Policy and Government Career Fair, and others.
+Students are also welcome to attend several off-campus career fairs, including the All Ivy Environmental Career Fair.

-Mock interviews by job type and industry are available to give students an understanding of what is expected of them during the interview process and help them prepare for the kinds of questions that they should expect from an interviewer.
+Mock interviews by job type and industry are available for students to practice their interviewing skills, receive feedback, and prepare for sample questions that they may receive from an interviewer.